Psalms For Life

 Only thus remade will David’s joy overflow and God empower him to guide fellow rebels back home.
 David will tell them that, devoid of the broken heart it’s supposed to be expressing, sacrifice means nothing to God, but also that God welcomes all who renounce their sins and look to him for mercy.

-On my own, Jesus, I can clean only the outside of my cup.
+On my own, Jesus, I clean only the outside of my cup.
 But you require purity and truth inside it too.
 Purify my heart so I can know the joy of unbroken fellowship with you.
 Only so renewed, can I offer worship that pleases you and represent your gracious rule on earth.
 Amen.

 In your free moments today, pray this profoundly simple prayer: